How to stay in the UK after graduation: Visas overview and career advice

 Graduate Visa - 2-3 Years

 UK Graduate Route is designed for students who have completed a bachelor’s degree, postgraduate degree, or other relevant graduate programme in the UK and wish to extend their stay beyond the end of their Student Visa.
+It’s a great option if you are thinking about staying in the UK after studying.

 The visa is granted for two years in most cases, or three years if you have completed a PhD or other doctoral qualification.
 It is not renewable, but the expectation is that graduates use this opportunity to find work and qualify for a visa via employment.